The Most Frequently Asked Questions

 No, you do not need a referral to receive Ketamine infusions.
 At Revitalizing Infusion Therapies, we do require all of our patients to meet with one of our licensed providers and undergo a thorough history and physical exam.
-Some patients may be asked for a written referral from their mental health or primary care provider.
+Even though most patients will not need a referral, some patients may be asked for a written referral from their mental health or primary care provider.

 Why doesn't my doctor use Ketamine for treatment?

 The majority of providers who have extensive experience with Ketamine work in anesthesia or emergency medicine.
 Ketamine is a very safe medication, however, patient safety during the treatment requires a qualified and experienced provider who can respond to emergencies.
 Our clinic is highly specialized and you will be treated and continuously monitored by an experienced anesthesia provider.

 Currently, Ketamine infusions are not covered by insurance.
 Our clinic does accept cash, credit cards, and our 0% interest-free financing.
 Contact us today to learn more.

 Is there financing available for Ketamine infusions?

 Yes, we offer up to 15 months interest free financing.
 Please contact us to learn more.
 The application process is fast and easy.

 Is Ketamine treatment right for me?

 The safety of Ketamine has been demonstrated repeatedly over the last five decades; however, not all patients are ideal candidates for this treatment.
 Please call us for a free telephone consultation so that we can learn more about your medical history.

 Is Ketamine safe?